 - use the college's systems or networks for personal gain; for example, by selling access to your userid or to college systems or networks, or by performing work for profit with college resources in a manner not authorized by the college.

-- use cordless phones or other electronic devices using the 2.4 GHz broadcast band that will interfere with the college's wireless network.
+- use cell phones or other electronic devices using a broadcast band that will interfere with the college's wireless network.

 - engage in any other activity that does not comply with the General Principles presented above.